igogo-x86/HexRaysPyTools/readme.md

 # About

-Plugin assist in creation classes/structures and detection virtual tables.
+Plugin assists in creation classes/structures and detection virtual tables.
 Best to use with [Class Informer][0] plugin, because it helps to automatically get original classes names

 # Features